Live Slot Etiquette – What Not To Do On A Casino Floor

 The final sin of live casino slot machine etiquette is hogging a machine.
 Since there are so many no-nos about interrupting a game, there's a good chance that you haven't noticed somebody else aching for a chance at that jackpot.
 Don't deny fellow gamblers the opportunity for too long.

 And if you visit a casino in a large group, you may find yourself fighting for chairs.
 It’s poor casino etiquette at slots to sit at one machine while a friend plays on another.
-By all means, rail your friends and cheer them on, but make space for another slots player who wants to play.
+By all means, cheer on your friends, but make space for other players.

-Most large casinos will usually offer free drinks to slots players.
-But don’t take advantage of the comps and get drunk.
-By getting drunk you may lose control of your gambling session or take out your losses on other players.
+- Don’t take advantage of the comps and get drunk.
+You may lose control of your gambling session or take out your losses on other players.

-Appropriate slot machine etiquette is about staying in control.
-Know when to walk away and leave that free cocktail alone.
+- Stay in control, and know when to walk away and leave that free cocktail alone.

-Remember not to abuse the free drinks policy as well.
-Waitresses can easily spot gamblers who are sitting at machines without playing just to get a comped drink or two.
+- Don't abuse the free drinks policy.
+Servers can easily spot gamblers who are sitting at machines without playing just to get a comped drink or two.

 And if you win a large slots jackpot, remember to leave a tip at the casino cage.
-All tips will be fairly distributed among floor staff, so make sure you put your hand in your pocket.
+All tips will be fairly distributed among the floor staff.

-Good slot machine etiquette is also about treating the staff with respect.
-Whether you’re talking to a casino manager, slot attendant waitress or cloakroom attendant, always be courteous.
-Never take your losing streaks out on a member of staff or other players.
+Good slot machine etiquette also involves treating staff with respect.
+Whether you’re talking to a casino manager, slot attendant, waitress, or cloakroom attendant, always be courteous.
+Never take your losing streak out on a member of staff or other players.

-Be Tidy and Mind the Casino Dress Code
+Be Tidy & Mind the Casino Dress Code

+Casinos are public places.
 It’s important to practice good casino slot machine etiquette by dressing appropriately.
-Casinos are public places, after all, and no-one wants to sit next to a player who’s topless.

-Even in Las Vegas, where the temperature may be 100 outside, dress properly before you enter the casino.
-You don’t need to wear a jacket or dress, but you should wear appropriate clothes when playing slot machines.
-Don’t forget the shoes, either: most casinos will kick you out if you don’t have footwear.
+Even in Las Vegas, where the temperature may be 100 degrees outside, dress properly before you enter the casino.
+You don’t need to wear a jacket or dress, but you should wear appropriate clothes when playing slot machines, including footwear.

 Many casinos won’t advertise a dress code, so assume it’s OK to turn up in casual clothes.
 But high roller rooms and some more upmarket casinos will require a shirt and pants.

-Also remember to be tidy when you play in the casino.
-It’s good slot machine etiquette to take your beverages away with you when you’re finished playing.
-Similarly, if the casino allows food, don’t leave empty takeout boxes strewn around the slot.
+Also, remember to be tidy when you play in the casino.
+Take your beverages away with you when you’re finished playing.
+If the casino allows food, don’t leave empty takeout boxes strewn around the slot.
 Leave the slot machine how you would like to find it.

 Be Mindful of Rubbernecking